 - Played with in a sidequest in the first level of Black & White 2.
 A rooster starts out subverting the trope, waking up its exasperated owner out of a sound sleep no matter what time of day it is.
 Your job is to change the time of day from night to day several times.
 The bird crows each time the sun rises until it finally loses its voice.

-- Two Order of the Stick strips open with a rooster crowing, heralding a new dawn in the Azure Empire.
-There's also a younger rooster who is unimpressed with this, commenting in the first strip "You're such a sell-out" and in the second "You're not my real dad".
+- The Order of the Stick: Two strips open with a rooster crowing, heralding a new dawn in the Azure Empire.
+There's also a younger rooster who is unimpressed with this, commenting in the first strip "You're such a sell-out." and in the second "You're not my real dad."

 - One episode of The Angry Beavers spoofed this by having a bear crow.
 At the end of the episode, Dagget asks, "Norbert, what is wrong with that bear?"

-- There's a rooster who crows at dawn in Fairly Oddparents, which, on one occasion, explodes.
+- There's a rooster who crows at dawn in The Fairly Oddparents, which, on one occasion, explodes.

 - A rooster crows in the Title Sequence of Shaun the Sheep.